Is the Snowy Mountains – sans snow in summer – the next big destination in Australian cycling?

 We stayed in a self-contained resort house at Lake Crackenback.
 It was absolutely perfect – only no air con.
 These weren’t built with the express purpose of summer use.
 But it’s a minor note on what was otherwise ideal cycling accommodation.

 Main meals were shared between Alpine Larder or Cuisine Restaurant – both within the Lake Crackenback resort.
 We dropped in for coffees, shakes and cookies in Berridale at Whisk & Cocoa before rolling into lunch courtesy of one of the many bakeries in the Jindabyne plaza.
 A country town is only as good as its bakeries, and Jindabyne passed the test.

-A huge thanks must be extended to Destination NSW for their help.
+A huge thanks must be extended to Destination NSW for their help along with Cuore Australia and Bont Cycling for keeping us looking slick across the weekend.
 It was a thrill and a sense of homecoming to finally explore the peaks of my state of birth.
 I look forward to seeing cycling in the region boom.